 ●Does the patient also have GCA?

 The major features of PMR, with emphasis on clinical manifestations and diagnosis, will be reviewed here.
-Issues related to the treatment of PMR and to GCA are discussed separately.
+Issues related to the treatment of PMR and to the diagnosis and treatment of GCA are discussed separately.
 (See "Treatment of polymyalgia rheumatica" and "Clinical manifestations of giant cell (temporal) arteritis" and "Diagnosis of giant cell (temporal) arteritis" and "Treatment of giant cell (temporal) arteritis".)

 EPIDEMIOLOGY — Polymyalgia rheumatica (PMR) is almost exclusively a disease of adults over the age of 50, with a prevalence that increases progressively with advancing age.
 The peak incidence of PMR occurs between ages 70 and 80 .